-Facility closure by operator.
-The operator shall notify the division's (1)environmental bureau at least 90 days prior to cessation of operations at the facility and provide a proposed schedule for closure.
+(1)Facility closure by operator.
+The operator shall notify the division's environmental bureau at least 90 days prior to cessation of operations at the facility and provide a proposed schedule for closure.
 Upon receipt of such notice and proposed schedule, the division shall review the current closure plan for adequacy and inspect the facility.
-The notice is deemed received five days after postmarked by United States mail or date of actual receipt as cvidence by commercial carrier or other means.
-Within 30 days of receipt of notice and proposed schedule the division shall notify the operator when it has completed its review and inspection and shall specify in such notice any modifications of the closure plan and proposed schedule or additional requirements that it determines are necessary for the protection of fresh water, public health, safety or the environment.
-If the division does not notify the operator of additional closure requirements within 30 days of receipt of the notice and proposed schedule, the schedule and plan are deemed accepted as written without modifications or additional requirements The operator shall be entitled to a hearing concerning any modifications or additional requirements the division seeks to impose if it files an application for a hearing within 10 days after receipt of written notice of the proposed modifications or additional requirements.
+The notice is deemed received five days after postmarked by United States mail or date of actual receipt as evidence by commercial carrier or other means.
+Within 30 days of receipt of notice and proposed schedule the division shall notify the operator when it has completed its review and inspection and shall specify in such notice within 90 days after the date of cessation of operations specified in the operator's closure notice of any modifications of the closure plan and proposed schedule or additional requirements that it determines are necessary for the protection of fresh water, public health, safety or the environment.
+If the division does not notify the operator of additional closure requirements within 3090 days of receipt of the notice and proposed schedule, the schedule and plan are deemed accepted as written without modifications or additional requirements as provided, the operator may proceed with closure in accordance with the approved closure plan; provided that the director of the division may, for good cause, extend the time for the division's response for an additional period not to exceed 60 days by written notice to the operator.
+The operator shall be entitled to a hearing concerning any modifications or additional requirements the division seeks to impose if it files an application for a hearing within 10 days after receipt of written notice of the proposed modifications or additional requirements.
 Closure shall proceed in accordance with the approved closure plan and schedule and any modifications or additional requirements imposed by the division and upheld by the commission, if applicable.
-During closure operations the operator shall maintain the facility to protect fresh water, public health, and the environment.
+During closure operations the operator shall maintain the facility to protect fresh water, public health, safety and the environment.
 Upon completion of closure, the operator shall re-vegetate the site unless the division has approved an alternative site use plan as provided in paragraph (5) of Subsection J of 19.15.2.53 NMAC.
-Re-vegetation shall consist of establishment of a vegetative cover equal to 70% of the percent of grass and forb cover found in undisturbed areas surrounding the facility at the time of closure, consisting of at least two native plant species and not including noxious weeds, and maintenance of that cover through two successive growing seasons.
-The division may approve revegetation with non-native plants if seed for native plant species are not commercially available or the operator demonstrates that re-vegetation with native plant species is impracticable.
+Re-vegetation shall consist of establishment of a vegetative cover equal to the lesser of 730% of the percent of grass and forb cover found in undisturbed areas surrounding the facility at the time of closureover at least 70% of the site, consisting of at least two native plant species and not including noxious weeds, and maintenance of that cover through two successive growing seasons.
+The division may approve re-vegetation with non-native plants if seed for native plant species are not commercially available or the operator demonstrates that re-vegetation with native plant species is impracticable.